ymoch/preacher/docs/user/scenario-structure.rst

       - String
       - ``null``
       - A label of this case.
-    * - enabled
-      - Boolean
-      - ``true``
-      - Whether this case is enabled.
     * - request
       - :ref:`request`
-      - The default request
+      - :ref:`The default request <default-test>`
       - The request to be executed in this case.
     * - response
       - :ref:`response-description`
-      - The default response description.
+      - :ref:`The default response description<default-test>`
       - The response description of this case.
+    * - enabled
+      - Boolean
+      - ``true``
+      - Whether this case is enabled.
+See :ref:`ignore-cases` for more information.

+You can use default values to simplify cases.
+See :ref:`default-test` for more information.

 .. _request: